tauplatform/rhomobile-docs/docs/en/edge/guide/build_sailfish.md

 	:::term
 	$ rake device:sailfish:production

-This command generates rpm file, that could be installed on the phone manualy as a production version.
-But if you want to run applicaion from command line, you should connect the device to your computer with a USB cable.
+This command generates rpm file in the `<rhodes-app-dir>/bin/target`, that could be installed on the phone manually as a production version.
+But if you want to run an application from a command line, you should connect the device to your computer with a USB cable.
 You can verify that your device is connected by executing:

 	:::term
 	$ ping <device_ip>

-After that you should deploy application on the device, using:
+After that you should deploy an application on the device, using:

 	:::term
 	$ rake build:sailfish:deploy

-After you can run the application by tapping the desktop icon on the device, or you can run command:
+After you can run the application by tapping the desktop icon on the device, or you can run a command:

 	:::term
 	$ rake run:sailfish